vcfvct/aws-exam/README.md

 * [encrypt content](https://aws.amazon.com/blogs/security/how-to-prevent-uploads-of-unencrypted-objects-to-amazon-s3/).
 The below values are passed via http header when `put`.
   * SSE with Amazon managed keys (SSE-S3)
   * SSE with KMS-managed keys, customer maintains a master key rather than encryption key.
 (SSE-KMS)
   * SSE with customer privoded keys. you provide the encryption keys to Amazon, and they encrypt all data with your public key so that ONLY you can only read the data with your private key.
 This means nobody at Amazon can ever read your files, but you are totally screwed if you lose or damage your key; Amazon cannot help you recover.
-(SSE-C)
+(SSE-C), the key/encryption algrithm are provided along with the data when uploading.
 * Storage classes
   ![s3-storage-classes](/images/s3-storage-classes.png?raw=true "types of S3 Strage classes")
   * `Infrequent Access` (Standard - IA) is an Amazon S3 storage class for data that is accessed less frequently, but requires rapid access when needed.
 Standard - IA offers the high durability, throughput, and low latency of Amazon S3 Standard, with a low per GB storage price and per GB retrieval fee.
 This combination of low cost and high performance make Standard - IA ideal for long-term storage, backups, and as a data store for disaster recovery.